SPECTRUM-aligned draft metadata for museum collections

 Does it handle 3D objects or only flat documents?

-What about ACE Accreditation?
+What about museum accreditation?

 Guides for museum professionals